 Let’s talk about the design of your website for a moment.
 For an online nutrition business, it must be clean looking, organized, and easy to navigate.

 If you are offering to help people with their nutrition needs but have a disorganized looking website, you are sending mixed messages to your audience.
 How can you be trusted with their health if you won’t put in the effort to develop an exceptional website?

 Contrast this with a website that looks like it was thrown together at the last minute.
 Who would you choose to trust with something as important as your health?
 So how do you make a nice looking site without a degree in web development?
-Many ecommerce platforms offer templates or customizable websites for you to use, but we’ll get to that later.

 Your Online Nutrition Business: Choosing an Ecommerce Platform

 The first thing you need to look into is which ecommerce platform you should choose for your online nutrition business.
 Nothing is worse than creating your entire website and then realizing that you should have chosen a different ecommerce platform for your online store.
 Redesigning your entire site is not fun.
 So the decision in which service to use for your online nutrition business is a very important one that should not be taken lightly.

 Many people like to go with the host that offers a free website, but beware that you often get what you pay for.
 Here are a few things you should be looking for from your hosting service that will be an integral part of your business:

 The first thing you should be looking for from your ecommerce platform is a responsive design.
 You want your website to look good on any device your customers may be viewing it on, whether that device is a laptop, desktop, tablet, iPhone, or Android phone.